stellargraph/stellargraph/demos/node-classification/attri2vec/README.md

 Download and unzip the [citeseer.tgz](https://linqs-data.soe.ucsc.edu/public/lbc/citesser.tgz) file to a location on your computer and pass this location as a command line argument to this script.

-The DBLP dataset can be downloaded from [here](https://www.kaggle.com/daozhang/dblp-subgraph).

-The following is the description of the dataset:
-> The DBLP citation network is a subgraph extracted from DBLP-Citation-network V3 (https://aminer.org/citation).
-> To form this subgraph, papers from four subjects are extracted according to their venue information:
-> Database, Data Mining, Artificial Intelligence and Computer Vision, and papers with no citations are removed.
-> The DBLP network contains 18,448 papers and 45,661 citation relations.
-From paper titles, we construct
-> 2,476-dimensional binary node feature vectors, with each element indicating the presence/absence of the corresponding word.
-> By ignoring the citation direction, we take the DBLP subgraph as an undirected network.

-Download and unzip the [DBLP.zip](https://www.kaggle.com/daozhang/dblp-subgraph) file to a location on your computer and pass this location as a command line argument to this script.

 ## References